codebards/policies/privacy/index.md

 ## Location of site and data

 Our products and other web properties are operated in Canada.
-If you are located in the European Union or elsewhere outside of Canada, **please be aware that any information you provide to us will be transferred to and stored in Canada**.
+Our payment processor is located in the USA.
+If you are located in the European Union or elsewhere outside of Canada, **please be aware that any information you provide to us will be transferred to and stored in Canada, and any billing information provided will be transferred to and stored in the USA**.
 By using our Site, participating in any of our services and/or providing us with your information, you consent to this transfer.

 ## When transferring personal data from the EU